TwistingTwists/obsidian-tools/Advice on startups.md

 * Sensible business model ?
 * distribution strategy ?
 * Why startups win? - over a big company.
-	* one no and one yes.
+	* one no and one yes. - <span class="reading"> Ideas that sound bad but are good. </span>
+	* you are a startup - you need one yes.
+Other companies will need lots of yes to implment it.
+So you win by moving fast.
+* markets change => you change
+	* we are going ALL IN in this new direction.
+*

 ## TigerStyle